pablomartinfranco/logs-statistics/README.md

 The project only needs Java 21 to build and run.

-The Linux bash script **prepare.sh** will download the open-jdk 21 into the project root, set JAVA_HOME environment variable, and run build tasks from the Gradle wrapper.
+The Linux bash script **prepare.sh** will download the open-jdk-21 runtime if not present, into the project root, set JAVA_HOME environment variable temporally, and run build tasks from the Gradle wrapper.

 From the project root run the following command: